softasap/sa-logwatch/README.md

 [![Build Status](https://travis-ci.org/softasap/sa-logwatch.svg?branch=master)](https://travis-ci.org/softasap/sa-logwatch)

+Logwatch is a log parsing program that analyzes and generates daily reports on your system’s log activity.
+Logwatch does not provide real time alerts, but instead will create a digest organized by systems for ease of review.
+More advanced users can also pair Logwatch with custom analysis scripts to fine-tune their reports

 Important: by default package would try to install local mail server, thus we would recommend to install & configure it on your own, for example, via sa-postfix role.